adw0rd/marcus/README.rst

     # Should not end with '/'.
     # Complete site URL is passed if the value is empty.
     SCIPIO_TRUST_URL = ''

+    # Akismet is a spam filtering service.
+    # Without the key will not work comments.
-    SCIPIO_AKISMET_KEY = ''  # You can receive the key here https://akismet.com/signup/
+    # You can receive the key here https://akismet.com/signup/
+    SCIPIO_AKISMET_KEY = ''

     SCIPIO_USE_CONTRIB_SITES = True